A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Introduction

-\item Conversely, we define an encoding of polynomial time oracle Turing machines in STRS which shows that any type-2 functional in \( \bffT \) can be computed by an STRS with a polynomially bounded cost-size interpretation. \end{itemize}
+\item Conversely, we define an encoding of polynomial time Oracle Turing Machines in an STRS which shows that any type-2 functional in \( \bffT \) can be computed by an STRS with a polynomially bounded \cs{} interpretation. \end{itemize}

-\paragraph{Related Work} We describe here some related works in the topics addressed by this paper, namely implicit computational complexity, higher-order complexity classes, higher-order rewriting systems, and interpretations.
+\paragraph{Related Work} We describe here some related work about the topics addressed by this paper, namely implicit computational complexity, higher-order complexity classes, higher-order rewriting systems, and interpretations.